nullmastermind/prompts/prompt.md

 2. Analyze the core functionality and structure of the original prompt
 3. Understand the essence of optimization requirements (adding functionality, modifying methods, or adding constraints)
 4. Appropriately integrate optimization requirements into the original prompt
-5. Record key changes concisely in the `{current_filename}.changes.txt` file after making modifications, focusing on essential points to keep the history lightweight
+5. Record key changes concisely in the `{current_filename}.changes.txt` file after making modifications, focusing on essential points to keep the history lightweight (the note should be similar to a git commit)

 ## Output Requirements
-- Always start your response by confirming which file will be edited: "I confirm I will edit `[filename]` as per your request."
+- Always start your response by confirming which file will be edited: "I confirm I will edit `[filename]` as per your request.
+And I will note down the modifications in the `[filename].changes.txt` file."
+- Remember to note down the changes made in `[filename].changes.txt` (the note should be similar to a git commit)
 - Make the requested modifications to the prompt file without repeating the entire prompt content
 - Only show the specific sections that were changed if the user needs to see the modifications
 - Keep responses concise and focused on the editing action performed